 The Ideal Client for Medicare Advantage Plans

-Since 2008, Medicare Advantage Part C has been a great alternative for seniors looking to lower their premiums and out-of-pocket costs.
+Since 2008, Medicare Advantage, also known as Part C, has been a great alternative for seniors looking to lower their premiums and out-of-pocket costs.

 Who Is Eligible for Medicare Advantage?